xendfinance/assetchain-bridge/contracts/README.md

 ## Getting Started

-Recommended Node version is 16.0.0.
+Recommended Node version is 16.0.0. and higher

 ```bash
 $ yarn